bubner/StatsRing/README.md

 <i>Open settings menu:</i> /ring

 ### Known issues
 - If holding an item that does not show your current health or mana on your action bar (such as a drill hiding mana), the health or mana (or both) values will be frozen.
 The solution would be to predict mana and health when unavailable (like how SBA does it).
+StatsRing v2.1.0 and newer automatically changes the colour of the mana ring to grey to indicate a failure reading the current mana value.
+Note that if health cannot be read, it will remain frozen like previous versions.

 ###### Copyright (c) 2023 Lucas Bubner